Jeffry322/TaxiTask/README.md

 ### Additonal info ###
 1. CSV Has 29889 unique records, and 111 duplicates
 2. If I would have much larger datasets I would avoid loading data in memory.
 Firstly I would break the incoming file in batches, and BulkCopy batch by batch.
 In Memory dedupe also doesn't scale very well, so I maybe would use database as staging.
-3. About security: I TryParse every item from csv, so on bad data I just write default values, we could also just skip the row entirely in TryParse boyd, and log it.
+3. About security: I TryParse every item from csv, so on bad data I just write default values, we could also just skip the row entirely in TryParse body, and log it.
 Also I used Dapper, and Dapper's parameters aren't vulnerable to SQL injections as string interpolation.
+4. Also I've used persistent computed columns for duration, so we don't calculcate duratiaon each time.
+Also I've used indexes for specific queries that this application does, to perform them more efficently.
+5. Indexes on TravelDuration, and TripDistance, to efficently do TOP 100 on them
+6. Index on PickUpLocationId including tip is enough to fully cover the query for getiing avg tip for location.
+7. Index on PickupLocation and PickupDate, allows us to group all rides by pickup location, which makes searches for date range in specfic Id efficient.